codepath/android_guides/Google-Maps-API-v2-Usage.md

 	    return v;
 	}

 	// This changes the frame of the info window; returning null uses the default frame.
+        // This is just the border and arrow surrounding the contents specified above
 	@Override
 	public View getInfoWindow(Marker marker) {
 		return null;